opspawn/agentkit/examples/README.md

         ```bash
         python examples/tool_user_agent.py
         ```
-    3. The script will register a dummy agent and then attempt to invoke the `mock_tool_echo` tool via the API.
+    3. The script will register a dummy agent and then attempt to invoke the `mock_tool` tool via the API.

 ### 3. `llm_agent_example.py`